Easy Shortbread Cookie Recipe

 Wrap dough in plastic wrap and chill for 30 minutes

 Roll out chilled dough on floured surface to about ½ inch thick.
 Cut cookies to desired shape and cool for another 20 minutes.

 Preheat oven to 350˚F and line baking sheets with parchment paper.

 Bake cookies for 12 minutes or until cookies are just barely brown around the edges.

-Let cookies cool and pair with a hot glass of Red Rose Decaffeinated Black Tea for a treat you can enjoy all day!
+Let cookies cool and pair with a hot glass of Red Rose Decaf Black Tea for a treat you can enjoy all day!